 Over the years, Unilever has continuously put its unwavering commitment to sustainability at the heart of its business model.
-In pursuit of this goal, in 2010, Unilever launched The Unilever Sustainable Living Plan (USLP), with the goal of halving the environmental footprint of the making and consumption of Unilever products by 2030, while also improving the health and livelihood of millions.
-For the full rundown of our Unilever Sustainable Living Plan, click here.
+In pursuit of this goal, in 2010, Unilever launched The Unilever Sustainable Living Plan (USLP).
+With the goal of halving the environmental footprint of the making and consumption of Unilever products by year 2030.
+While also improving the health and livelihood of millions.

-We know that collaboration with others holds the key to tackling many environmental and health challenges, and we will be focusing even more on this in the years ahead.
-We partner with local and international organisations such as the South African government, WWF and UNICEF to bring about lasting positive change.
+We know that collaboration with others holds the key to tackling many Environmental and health challenges and we will be focusing even more on this in the years ahead.
+We partner with local and international organisations like the South African government, WWF and the UNICEF to bring about lasting positive change.
 Our transformational change initiatives will help to bring about the systems change needed to address some of the most complex social and environmental problems.

 Continuous Professional Development (CPD) is the process of furthering learning after university and is absolutely essential in dynamic industries – specifically where the public relies heavily on the abilities of a professional.
 It helps maintain and update professional competence among professionals so that public interest is always protected and promoted.
 This ensures that the best quality service is offered to the public at all times.

-Every healthcare practitioner should aim to accumulate a balance of 60 CPDs by the end of their second year of professional practice.
+Every healthcare practitioners should aim to accumulate a balance of 60 CPDs by the end of their second year of professional practice.
 This should ensure that they have 30 valid CPDs during any given period.
-The easiest way to track your points is on Unilever’s ® online CDU site, available here.
+The easiest way to track your points is on Unilever’s ® online CDU site available on here.

 Purpose underpins our business.
 We’re embedding it into every part of the company to help us deliver our vision to be the global leader in sustainable business.
 And our latest figures show it has a significant impact on our performance.